Metric space: Metric measure spaces

 Real analysis makes use of both the metric on $\R^n$ and the Lebesgue measure.
 Therefore, generalizations of many ideas from analysis naturally reside in metric measure spaces: spaces that have both a measure and a metric which are compatible with each other.
 Formally, a metric measure space is a metric space equipped with a Borel regular measure such that every ball has positive measure.
 For example Euclidean spaces of dimension n, and more generally n-dimensional Riemannian manifolds, naturally have the structure of a metric measure space, equipped with the Lebesgue measure.
 Certain fractal metric spaces such as the Sierpiński gasket can be equipped with the α-dimensional Hausdorff measure where α is the Hausdorff dimension.
 In general, however, a metric space may not have an "obvious" choice of measure.

 One application of metric measure spaces is generalizing the notion of Ricci curvature beyond Riemannian manifolds.
-Just as CAT(k) and Alexandrov spaces generalize scalar curvature bounds, RCD spaces are a class of metric measure spaces which generalize lower bounds on Ricci curvature.
+Just as CAT(k) and Alexandrov spaces generalize sectional curvature bounds, RCD spaces are a class of metric measure spaces which generalize lower bounds on Ricci curvature.

 Further examples and applications

 Graphs and finite metric spaces

 A metric space is discrete if its induced topology is the discrete topology.
 Although many concepts, such as completeness and compactness, are not interesting for such spaces, they are nevertheless an object of study in several branches of mathematics.
 In particular, finite metric spaces (those having a finite number of points) are studied in combinatorics and theoretical computer science.
 Embeddings in other metric spaces are particularly well-studied.
 For example, not every finite metric space can be isometrically embedded in a Euclidean space or in Hilbert space.
 On the other hand, in the worst case the required distortion (bilipschitz constant) is only logarithmic in the number of points.

 For any undirected connected graph G, the set V of vertices of G can be turned into a metric space by defining the distance between vertices x and y to be the length of the shortest edge path connecting them.
-This is also called shortest-path distance or geodesic distance.
+In graph theory, this is also called the shortest-path distance or geodesic distance.
 In geometric group theory this construction is applied to the Cayley graph of a (typically infinite) finitely-generated group, yielding the word metric.
 Up to a bilipschitz homeomorphism, the word metric depends only on the group and not on the chosen finite generating set.